kiranvad/polyphase/readme.md

 ```python
 pip install -e .
 ```
-This will instal polyphase and other dependencies namely : numpy, scipy, matplotlib, pandas and ray (for parallel comutation)
+This will instal polyphase and other dependencies namely : numpy, scipy, matplotlib, pandas and ray (for parallel comutation), mpltern (for ternary phase diagram visualization), plotly(for intereactive energy landscape visualization)

 A sample use case is as follows: